 When state legislators were writing and approving this new groundbreaking amendment, language regarding how this could and would affect a Missouri medical marijuana patient's employment was overlooked.

 Since it was entirely overlooked and it is so new, this means there are very few judicial or legal precedents to look to on this matter.
 Therefore attorneys have to be well educated and up to date on the laws surrounding cannabis and patient's rights at the state and federal levels.

 If you are in a situation where you are facing legal repercussions due to your medical cannabis card, and your employer is discriminating against you for using those rights we would like to hear about it, and offer our up to date knowledge on these issues, as well as experienced legal guidance.

-We Understand This Is a Very New Sector of Law and The Joshua Wilson Team of Attorneys is Comprised of Some of the Most Experienced, Passionate Lawyers In the Cass County Area, as well as the State in Matters Relating to Missouri Cannabis Law.
+We Understand This Is a Very New Sector of Law and The Higher Level Legal Team of Attorneys is Comprised of Some of the Most Experienced, Passionate Lawyers In the Cass County Area, as well as the State in Matters Relating to Missouri Cannabis Law.

 Please contact our offices and one of the staff members will complete your intake process and get you scheduled for a consultation today with one of our attorneys.
 Our offices are located in Raymore, Missouri in Cass County, however, we can and do offer legal representation throughout the state.